grange85/ahfow-www/_posts/2019/2019-08-01-artefacts-010-cassete-of-answerphone-message.md

 ---
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/grange85/48244507501/in/dateposted/" title="TEAC C60 cassette"><img src="https://live.staticflickr.com/65535/48244507501_015b7db546_c.jpg" width="799" height="800" alt="TEAC C60 cassette"></a>

-Another bonus artefact this week as today is Dean Wareham's birthday so today's artefact is this rather inocuous, cheap C60 cassette.
+Another bonus artefact this week as it's Dean Wareham's birthday, so today's artefact is this rather innocuous, cheap C60 cassette.

 After years of resisting I finally got the nerve up to speak to Dean after their show at The Astoria in October 1997.
-Dean crouched at the edge of the stage and chatted, signed my ticket, and (took my phone number so that he could let me know of some additional tour dates.
-I don't really remember giving him my number, but he must have because a few days later he called me from Brussels.
+Dean crouched at the edge of the stage and chatted, signed my ticket.
+I don't really remember giving him my number, but I must have done because a few days later he called me from Brussels!

-Luckily, I wasn't in - which means that instead of awkward conversation and something transient, and long since forgotten, what I have is this TEAC C60 cassette with a message from Dean on it...
+Luckily, I wasn't in - which means that instead of awkward conversation and something transient, and fading into the mists of time (maybe it was a dream!?), what I have is this TEAC C60 cassette with a message from Dean on it...

 > Andy, this is Dean Wareham from Luna calling I'm in Brussels... erm, you're not there I'll try you another time...